CLEP Biology Practice Test

 10 free sample questions with answers and explanations.
 See how you'd score on the real CLEP exam.

-Question 1Unit 5: Ecology and Population Biology
+Question 1Unit 1: Molecular and Cellular Biology

 A